 - Rose Geranium and Ylang Ylan Essential Oils: You can use any essential oil of your choice.

-My Face Cream Recipe For Glowing Skin
+How To Make Face Cream For Glowing Skin

 As an Amazon Associate, I earn from qualifying purchases.
 If you buy via the links here I may earn a small affiliate commission at no cost to you, please read my affiliate disclosure.